openadaptor/openadaptor/example/README.txt

   lib/openadaptor-stub.jar     // stub implementations of APIs we don't want to or cannot ship lib/3rdparty/...             // dir containing all the individual jars we depend upon

-Unless the individual example README states otherwise, you need to set your CLASSPATH as follows...
+Unless the individual example README states otherwise, the appropriate CLASSPATH may be set as follows...

 windows

-   set CLASSPATH=lib;lib\openadaptor.jar;lib\openadaptor-spring.jar;lib\openadaptor-depends.jar
+   (Note: This assumes %OPENADAPTOR_HOME% points to openadaptor install location) set CLASSPATH=%OPENADAPTOR_HOME%\lib;%OPENADAPTOR_HOME%\lib\openadaptor.jar;%OPENADAPTOR_HOME%\lib\openadaptor-spring.jar;%OPENADAPTOR_HOME%\lib\openadaptor-depends.jar

 unix (sh)

-   CLASSPATH=lib;lib/openadaptor.jar;lib/openadaptor-spring.jar;lib/openadaptor-depends.jar
+   (Note: This assumes $OPENADAPTOR_HOME points to openadaptor install location))

+   CLASSPATH=$OPENADAPTOR_HOME/lib:$OPENADAPTOR_HOME/lib/openadaptor.jar:$OPENADAPTOR_HOME/lib/openadaptor-spring.jar:$OPENADAPTOR_HOME/lib/openadaptor-depends.jar
    export CLASSPATH

 The example/bin directory contains 2 scripts for setting your CLASSPATH with absolute paths.
-These scripts must be run from the command line like this...
+These scripts may be run from the command line like this...

 windows